Project 1 for CS 371R: Information Retrieval and Web Search

 You Fix It

 Your task is to change the existing VSR code to add a proximity component to the final document scoring function.
 For multi-word queries, documents in which the words in the query appear closer together (although not necessarily directly adjacent) and in the same order as in the query, should be preferred.
-Your approach should be general-purpose and should produce better results for the examples in the sample trace.
+Your approach should be general-purpose and should produce better results for the examples in the sample traces for the Curlie Science dataset and the UTCS dataset.

-Here is a sample solution trace produced by my solution to this problem.
-Note that the top documents now contain all of the query words, close together and in the correct order.
+Here are the sample solution traces produced by my solution to this problem or the Curlie Science dataset and the UTCS dataset.
+Note that the top documents now contain all the query words, close together and in the correct order.

 In addition to the normal cosine-similarity metric, I calculated a specific proximity score for each retrieved document that measured how far apart the query words appeared in the document.
 The final score was the ratio of the vector score and the proximity score (both components are shown in the trace).
-The proximity score was computed to be the closest distance in the document (measured in number of words, excluding stop words) that a query word appeared from another query word averaged across all pairs of words in the query.
+The proximity score was computed to be the closest distance in the document (measured in number of words, excluding stop words) that a query word appeared from another query word averaged across all pairs of words in the query and all occurrences of the words in the document.
 A multiplicative penalty factor was included in the distance metric when a pair of words appeared in the reverse order from that in the query.
 This is only a sketch of what I did, many details are omitted.

 You do not have to adopt this exact approach.
 Feel free to be creative.
 However, your solution should be general-purpose (not hacked to the specific test queries), address the fundamental issue of proximity, and produce similarly improved results for the sample queries.
 Note that you may need to change many of the fundmental classes and methods in the code to extract and store information on the position of tokens in documents.
 When making changes, try to add new methods and classes rather than changing existing ones.
 The final system should support both the original approach and the new proximity-enhanced one (e.g. I created a specialization of InvertedIndex called InvertedProxIndex for the new verison).
 Hint: I found it useful to use the Java Arrays.binarySearch method to efficently find the closest position of a token to the occurence of another token given a sorted array of token positions.